JJJohansson/me_irl/README.md

 Phase one: (completed)
 - Fetch new submissions every 5 minutes.
 The script will be set up running on Raspberry Pi 3 Model B+.
 The script itself will be set to run every 5 minutes with Linux cron job.
-- Save new submissions to sqlite database.
+- Save new submissions to SQLite database.
 - Data saved: weekday, time, upvote amount and submission id (id used as primary key)

 Phase two: (in progress..)